 - sophistication in clinical formulation, diversity awareness, developing clinical identity and scholar-clinician integration

-We will be notifying candidates that they have been selected for interviews on or after December 15.
-Approximately 30 applicants are invited to interview annually from late December through January.
-Interviews are scheduled individually for each applicant with each of the Director of Training, two rotation supervisors and one current intern.
+We will be notifying candidates that they have been selected for interviews on or after December 1.
+Approximately 30 applicants are invited to interview annually from December through January.
+Interview dates will be in December and early January.
 We prefer to interview candidates in person, but we have conducted mutually beneficial interviews by telephone conference calls.

 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 We are committed to a selection process which encourages diversity among interns selected for our training program.
-If you have any difficulty with or questions about the application procedure, please call Dr. Frohm at (716) 862-8594 or email Karl.Frohm@va.gov ***
+If you have any difficulty with or questions about the application procedure, please call Dr. Elizabeth Wahlig at (716) 862-7473 or email Elizabeth.Wahlig@va.gov. ***